Hubbins67/nexthol-prismpro/index.rst

    .. figure:: images/ppro_26.png

 #.
 We will start by creating a Playbook.
-Click “Create Playbook” at the top of the table view
+Click **Create Playbook** at the top of the table view

    .. figure:: images/ppro_27.png